Making an API Request

 X-Project-Id

 Project ID.
-This parameter is used to obtain the token for each project.
+This parameter is used to obtain a token for each project.

 No